4 Handy Things To Consider When Choosing CurtainsSeptember 22nd, 2017 by Jemma

 4. The difference between drapes and curtains:

-Here at The Natural Curtain Company, we only refer to curtains, but if you’re looking at other websites for inspiration or seeking advice prior to purchase you may often see references to “drapes”.
+Here at The Loom and Last, we only refer to curtains, but if you’re looking at other websites for inspiration or seeking advice prior to purchase you may often see references to “drapes”.
 Drapes are simply larger curtains, both in size and weight.
 They can be floor to ceiling and often contain more fabric and heavier lining to promote warmth and fullness.
 They might also have a traditional or formal heading such as a structured pleat.
-These pleat options as well as thicker, thermal linings are all available at The Natural Curtain Company so if you’ve got drapes in mind, ask us how we would recreate your ideal look.
+These pleat options as well as thicker, thermal linings are all available at The Loom and Last so if you’ve got drapes in mind, ask us how we would recreate your ideal look.